Title: |

 Academic degree

-Applicants must be holder of a university degree of minimum 4 years equivalent to 240 ECTS (referred to as a Master’s degree in the European Union) in medicine or health sciences such as pharmacy, nursing, midwifery, health economics, medical sociology, medical anthropology and biomedical sciences.
+Applicants must be holders of a university degree of minimum 4 years equivalent to 240 ECTS (referred to as a Master’s degree in the European Union) in medicine or health sciences such as pharmacy, nursing, midwifery, health economics, medical sociology, medical anthropology and biomedical sciences.

 Language proficiency

-Note that native English speakers are exempt from these language requirements.
-Applicants whose first language is not English are equally exempt if they have obtained 60 credits from a higher education programme taught in English.
-Non-native English speakers are also exempt from the English language requirement if they have a higher education diploma from a Flemish Community higher education institution. |
+Native English speakers are exempt from these language requirements.
+Applicants whose first language is not English are exempt if they have successfully completed a higher education programme of at least 60 ECTS credits taught in English or have a higher education diploma from a Flemish Community higher education institution.

 |